Arboriculture

 trees as the basis of our ecosystems

-A phytobiome is the tree's evironment and associated communities of organisms, plus all their interactions.
+A holobiont is the tree's evironment and associated communities of organisms, plus all their interactions.

 Many of the things we have traditionally seen as a pest or disease are now recognised for what they are - ecological assets.
-This is why the understanding of a tree as a phytobiome is so important and why the thinking of a tree in isolation, or as mere amenity structure is insufficient.
+This is why understanding a tree this way is so important and why the thinking of a tree in isolation, or as mere an amenity asset is insufficient.

 Survey of ghaf tree for ecology

 A tree is home to many insects, birds, lizards and bats.
-This is a Red Sea Leaf Toed Gecko in a ghaf tree tearout.
+This is a Red Sea Leaf Toed Gecko in a ghaf tree limb tearout, UAE.

 I would be very happy to discuss your project by phone, email or Zoom/Teams.